yihozhang/MaxDuet/Readme.md

+**NOTICE: MaxDuet is a course project trying to propose an extension on top of [MaxFlash](https://github.com/jiry17/MaxFlash).
+Below are the README appearing in the original MaxFlash project.**

 ## MaxFlash

 *MaxFlash* is a programming-by-example synthesizer that combining dynamic programming and structural probability.
 Our evaluation shows that *MaxFlash* achieves $\times 4.107 - \times 2080$ speed-ups against state-of-the-art solvers on $244$ real-world synthesis tasks.